Pilot in Command

 Education & Training Requirements:

-- Aeronautical experience and education sufficient to enable the required skill and judgment.
+- Possesses aeronautical experience and education sufficient to demonstrate the required skill and judgment.

-- FAA Airline Transport Pilot Certificate (Multi-Engine Land).
+- Holds an FAA Airline Transport Pilot Certificate (Multi-Engine Land).

-- At least one Turbojet Type Rating required; GVII type preferred.
+- Requires at least one Turbojet Type Rating; GVII type rating is preferred.

 Experience Requirements:

-- Minimum of 3,000 hours total time logged as PIC or SIC of fixed-wing aircraft.
+- Has logged a minimum of 3,000 total flight hours as Pilot in Command or Second in Command of fixed-wing aircraft.

-- Minimum of 500 hours logged as pilot-in-command of turbojet aircraft.
+- Has logged a minimum of 500 hours as pilot-in-command of turbojet aircraft.

-- Must possess no restrictions on Passport, VISA, or overall health for worldwide travel.
+- Must have no restrictions on Passport, VISA, or overall health that would impede worldwide travel.

-- G-VII or Gulfstream Experience Strongly Preferred, but not required.
+- G-VII or Gulfstream experience is strongly preferred, but not required.

 Other Requirements:

-- Willing to work at the Corporate Headquarters Flight Operations facility Monday through Friday and as needed on weekends, evenings, and holidays.
+- Must be willing to work at the Corporate Headquarters Flight Operations facility Monday through Friday, with availability for weekends, evenings, and holidays as needed.

-- Ability to travel internationally, including possession of a valid passport.
+- Ability to travel internationally, requiring a valid passport.

-- Must be a team player with a positive attitude, integrity, honesty, and proactivity, demonstrating a willingness to seek solutions in the best interest of the department and the company.
+- Must be a team player exhibiting a positive attitude, integrity, honesty, and a proactive approach to finding solutions in the best interest of the department and the company.

-- Must reside within a reasonable, commutable driving distance from Flight Operations in Sterling, Virginia.
+- Must reside within a reasonable, commutable driving distance from the Flight Operations facility in Sterling, Virginia.

-- Must be fully COVID-19 vaccinated by start date unless medical or religious exceptions apply.
+- Must be fully COVID-19 vaccinated by the start date unless medical or religious exceptions apply.